fossasia/pslab-python/README.md

 ### How to Install on Windows

 **Step 1**: Install the latest Python version on your computer and configure `PATH` variable to have both Python installation directory and the Scripts directory to access `pip` tools.
 In Windows, Python is installed in `C:` drive by default.
-We can set `$PATH` by opening the **Environment variables** dialog box by following the steps below;
+We can set `$PATH` by opening the **Environment variables** dialog box by following the steps below:

 1. [Right click on My Computer]
 2. Select "Properties"